 Designing hospital software is not only about the UI.
 It is crucial to understand all aspects of the workflows and answer questions such as: Are there always enough computers available?
 Is the connection good enough in the patient room?
 What other touchpoints does the user interact with while using the software?

-To understand if there were gaps between best practices and the reality at the hospital we interviewed experts and conducted extensive desk research, including the following sources:
+The process of blood transfusion is highly regulated and certain rules must be followed.
+To understand if there were gaps between best practices and the reality at the hospital we interviewed experts and conducted extensive desk research.

-The process is very time consuming – With the current solution two nurses are needed to control the compatibility between patient and blood product.
+The process is very time-consuming – With the current solution, two nurses are needed to control the compatibility between patient and blood product.
 There is no digital support, even though the required information exists in the system.

-Use of paper increases likelihood of errors – Once the blood product leaves the laboratory, the only information about which patient the product is intended for is a piece of paper attached to the blood bag.
+Use of paper increases the likelihood of errors – Once the blood product leaves the laboratory, the only information about which patient the product is intended for is a piece of paper attached to the blood bag.
 If an error occurs in the lab when attaching the card, there is a high risk that the error is not discovered before the transfusion.

 Transfusion reactions are not documented sufficiently – The documentation of transfusion reactions often gets neglected because the required form is hard to find.
 This makes it hard to establish quality control.

 Connecting the right systems to allow information exchange